kwabenasapong/openpldoc/manual/source/web_remote.rst

 Alerts
 ------

-You can send an alert to the screen by entering the text in the box and clicking on :guilabel:`Show Alert`.
+You can send an alert to the projection screen by entering the text in the box and clicking on :guilabel:`Show Alert`.
 The alert will be displayed as you have it configured in :ref:`configure_alerts`.

 .. image:: pics/web_remote_alert.png